jason-napolitano/ContainerFactory/README.md

 #### Example library
-In the README, we use a session library as an example on how to properly mount a dependency. out of solidarity for a clean example of what we're doing in the tutorial, this is the amazingly robust, and complicated class we are using.
+In the README, we use a session library as an example on how to properly mount a dependency.
+Out of solidarity for a clean example of what we're doing in the tutorial, this is the amazingly complicated class we are using.
 ```php
 namespace App\Services;